-The Physiotherapy Competency Examination is a two-part examination.
+The Physiotherapy Competency Examination is a two-part examination conducted by The Canadian Alliance of Physiotherapy Regulators.
 There is a written component and a clinical component.
 The written component is a multiple choice examination.
 The clinical component is an Objective Structured Clinical Examination (OSCE) which allows candidates to demonstrate their skills with standardized patients in front of a physiotherapist who has been trained to be an examiner.